Dani Guillén

-Daniel "Dani" Guillén Ruiz (born 1 October 1984) is a Spanish footballer who plays as a left back.
+Daniel "Dani" Guillén Ruiz (born 1 October 1984) is a Spanish former footballer who played as a left back.

 Club career

 Born in Plasencia, Province of Cáceres, Guillén was signed by Real Madrid from another club in the capital, amateurs Las Rozas CF, first representing Real Madrid C. In the 2006–07 season, he made his debut for the B-team in the second division, playing 17 matches as they were relegated; the following year, he contributed even less.

 Released by Real Madrid in 2008, Guillén resumed his career in the third level, first with Benidorm CF then UE Sant Andreu, CE L'Hospitalet, CD Atlético Baleares, Burgos CF and CF Fuenlabrada.